 5.5.
-Accountability for Tenofovir Alafenamide (TAF), Tenofovir Disoproxil Fumarate (TDF) and Matched Placebos
+Accountability for Tenofovir Alafenamide (TAF)

-The investigator or designee (i.e., pharmacist) is responsible for ensuring adequate accountability of all used and unused investigational medicinal product (IMP) bottles.
+The investigator or designee (i.e., pharmacist) is responsible for ensuring adequate accountability of all used and unused IMP.
 This includes acknowledgement of receipt of each shipment of IMP (quantity and condition).
-All used and unused IMP bottles dispensed to subjects must be returned to the site.
+All used and unused IMP dispensed to subjects must be returned to the site.